AdobeDocs/workfront.en/help/enhanced-analytics/use-enhanced-analytics-filters.md

   </tr>
   <tr>
    <td><b>Access level*</b> </td>
-   <td> <p>View access to Projects</p> <p>You must also have View access to Tasks, Portfolios, and Users to see specific project field filter options.</p> <p>Note: If restrictions are selected in the Set additional restrictions section of the Edit Access Level dialog, you may not see all information in the filters or on the <span>Enhanced analytics</span> page after the filter is applied.
-For information on how a <span>Workfront administrator</span> can change your access level, see <a href="../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>View access to Projects</p> <p>You must also have View access to Tasks, Portfolios, and Users to see specific project field filter options.</p> <p>Note: If restrictions are selected in the Set additional restrictions section of the Edit Access Level dialog, you may not see all information in the filters or on the Enhanced analytics page after the filter is applied.
+For information on how a Workfront administrator can change your access level, see <a href="../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
   <tr>
    <td> <p><b>Object permissions</b> </p> </td>